What hiring managers actually look for

 Key skills to include

 The skills you list should directly reflect the competencies mentioned in the job announcement.
 Federal HR specialists use these to determine basic and specialized experience eligibility.
+The terms below are the keywords that screening tools and reviewers look for on a federal government employee resume.

 Tip: Mirror the exact language from the job announcement.
 If the posting says 'experience with federal acquisition regulations,' write that phrase verbatim rather than paraphrasing it as 'procurement knowledge.'